 “That is what this university is all about,” McCarthy said.
 “It’s to strive for excellence but to understand the way in which excellence happens is to bring people from where they are – to grab them in their own communities and to enhance our communities on the way forward, and I think that’s what has always appealed to me at this university.
 It has a sense of academia, but it doesn’t lose its roots.”

 McCarthy credits her social anthropology major for teaching her to “relish diversity,” a skill that served her well in Massachusetts government over the past 25 years.
-The Boston native worked for five Massachusetts governors before President Obama named her to her current post.
+The Boston native worked for five Massachusetts governors before President Obama named her assistant administrator for the EPA's Office of Air and Radiation.
+She was confirmed as the EPA administrator in July 2013.

 “This university taught me that you don’t need to think alike, that you don’t need to be alike, that you all don’t need to be rich to make a difference,” McCarthy says.